 From the earliest days of settlement, Lane Cove was an important source of timber for house and ship building, of grass for animal fodder, and of shells which were burnt to produce lime for building.
-A stockade was erected in Woodford Bay , with a permanent garrison of soldiers to protect convict workers and settlers.
-Throughout the 19 th century, farms and dairies were established.
+Throughout the 19th century, farms and dairies were established.

 One of the earliest manufacturing industries was Rupert Kirk's soap and candle factory, established in 1831, in what is now Longueville.
 Later factories established included the Ludowici and Radke tanneries in Burns Bay in the 1860s and the Phoenix and Sydney Potteries late in the century (adjacent to the site now known as Pottery Green).
 These were followed by the boiling down works of the Charlish and Whatmore families in West Lane Cove, and the Australian Woodpipe Company in Burns Bay in 1912.